SocialQu/Branding/docs/V.0.0.4/Launch/Copywrite.md

 * **New Followers:** start engaging with some of your new followers to make friends, find business partners and new customers.
 * **Most viewed Replies:** let new people know about you and your business by engaging with tweets from the influencers of your niche.

-## What kind of content AI insights are delivered?
+## What kind of AI insights are delivered?
-Using NLP your topics are classified and aggregagted by topic.
-Then, you can learn what topics are performing best for your account.
-The same is done for your new followers using their bios, by learning what niches your followers pertain you can understand who are you attracting and shape your content for them or pivot your strategy to attract more targeted people.
+There is a section called Conent Analysis: using NLP your topics are classified and aggregagted by topic.
+You can then learn what topics are performing the best for your.

+Your new followers are also segmented based on their bios.
+By learning the niche of your followers you can understand who you are attracting and either shape your content to best serve them or pivot your content strategy to attract more targeted followers.